ansys/allie-flowkit-python/README.md

    - Add your function code as an endpoint to a new Python file in the `allie/flowkit/endpoints` directory.
    - Use the `allie/flowkit/endpoints/splitter.py` file and its endpoints as an example.
    - Explicitly define the input and output of the function using Pydantic models, as these will be used by the Allie Agent to call the function.
+   - Add the category and display name of the function to the endpoint definition.

 2. **Add the models for the function:**
    - Create the models for the input and output of the function in the `allie/flowkit/models` directory.